Woman walking trail overlooking the Pacific Ocean at Hawk Hill in Marin County

 Woman hiking Hawk Hill in the Marin Headlands at Sunset

 It's one of the best sunset spots in the Bay Area.
-And Hawk Hill in the Marin Headlands is quieter than usual this year because of few tourists.
-Enjoy a sweeping panorama 923 feet above the Pacific.
+Hawk Hill in the Marin Headlands is magical, with a sweeping panorama 923 feet above the Pacific.

 Read the full story